microsoft/ExperimentTools/docs/xt/topics/xt_config_file.rst

     - **registryservice** is the name of a registry service defined in the **external-services** section
     - **imagename** is the name of a Docker image defined in the registry service.

-Example: to specify a docker image that is registered in the **registry** service:
+Example: to specify a docker image that is registered in the XT user's **registry** service:

 .. only:: not internal